santoshsaranyan/global-bnb-data-platform/documentation/BronzeDataCatalog.md

 This catalog documents all **raw data sources** in the **bronze layer** of the Global BnB Data Warehouse.
 Bronze tables represent **source-aligned, lossless ingestions** with minimal structural changes and no business logic applied.
-All columns are of the STRING data type.
+All columns are of the VARCHAR data type.

 ---